jiasilu/Concatenation-Search-Algorithm/README.md

 4.For the main function - find_concat_words, I use recursive and divide-and-conquer solutions to iterate the word from the first character to the last.

     For example, we've a list of words:
        "ratcatdog"
        "rat"
        "cat"
        "dog"

-  We are scanning "ratcatdog"...
+    We are scanning "ratcatdog":
        'r' -> is not in trie, continue
        'ra' -> is not in trie, continue
        'rat' ->  is in tree, (check that 'rat' is not in the hash table, insert {'rat':true} into the table), then        check the rest of the word "catdog"
        'c' -> is not in trie, continue
        'ca' -> is not in trie, continue
        'cat' -> is in trie,  (check that 'cat' is not in the hash table, insert {'cat':true} into the table), then check the rest of the word "dog"
        'd' -> is not in trie, continue
        'do' -> is not in trie, continue
        'dog' -> is in trie, (check that 'dog' is not in the hash table, insert {'dog':true} into the table), reach the end, return true and increase total concatenated words count.